-3. Heat the oil in a large sauté pan over medium heat.
+Heat the oil in a large saute pan over medium heat.
 Add cumin seeds let them sizzle for a few minutes until they become fragrant, then add the garlic and cook until it starts to color.
-Add the chorizo, onions, peppers and bay leaves.
+Add the onions, peppers, and bay leaves.
 Sauté until they start to soften.
 Sprinkle with salt, cover and lower the heat to medium-low.
 Sweat for 10 minutes until the vegetables are soft, and the onions are a pale gold.

-6. Add the remaining lemon juice.
-Cook 2 minutes more, turn off the heat and leave fish to steam for 5-10 minutes.
+Add the remaining lemon juice.
+Cook 2 minutes more, turn off the heat, and leave fish to steam for 5 to 10 minutes.
 Serve immediately.